mperrenoud/DapperPoco/README.md

 #DapperWrapper

+**NOTE:** I am actively looking for contributors to this project.
+I don't have all of the great ideas, and need some help so that this library can reach its full potential.
+I will of course be an active contributor, but innovation is spawned by people getting together and saying, "Hey, if it did this man it would rock even more!"

 ##Overview

 Dapper is the fastest and most concise database access library on the market today.
 [Stack Overflow](http://stackoverflow.com) uses it because of its speed, and with millions of hits every day that's saying something.